What is Meditation?

 A simplified example: Living to fear.

 Fear causes a person to limit actions, which prevents a fuller life.
 I teach fear is a delusion and projection: it doesn’t truly exist, unless a person or society gives it power to exist.
 With awareness: fear goes away.
 Quite simply: awareness lets you stop channeling personal energy into fear.
 Awareness reveals the potentials in life.
 Fear represent a negative potential, with awareness it’s clearly seen as such and released.
 So awareness can guide actions that empower your nature, to gracefully move with potentials to avoid problems or help others before they entangle you with their problems.
 Instead of wasting energy to prevent non existent problems (fears) you enhance personal energy towards more fulfilling actions.
 Fear without awareness only neutralizes a person in wasted effort of creating additional personal problems.
 Fear tempered and examined by awareness allows a person to efficiently handle only the negative potentials that are real, empowered by others.
 In this manner it becomes possible to remove fear and also help others grow by teaching them how to remove their own fear.

-Awareness as a result guides a person towards greater potential of being.
-With awareness actions can be precisely embraced towards supporting one’s life.
+Awareness, as a result, guides a person towards the greater potential of being.
+With awareness, actions can be precisely embraced towards supporting one’s life.